 Aluxes Ecoparque

-A jungle wildlife park with birds, mammals, reptiles, tortoises with a manatee breeding area and the opportunity to feed the crocodiles.
+A jungle wildlife park with birds, mammals, reptiles, and tortoises with a manatee breeding area and the opportunity to feed the crocodiles.
 It is located only 4km from Palenque town.

 Address: Carretera, Ruinas-Palenque Km 2.6, 29960 Palenque